tripitakit/timon/README.md

 ## Features ##
 - iPad native SplitWindow UI
-- Custom Alloy sync adapter, ti-mongodb
+- Custom Alloy rest sync adapter to mongoDB: ti-mongodb
 - Fetch a collection of mongodb documents with schema-free models into an Alloy/backbone collection
 - Display, Create, Update and Delete documents